BrianP8701/swarmstar/docs/concepts/swarm_nodes.md

 When spawning a child the node passes a directive making their requirements and intent clear.

 When nodes terminate they create a report concluding the success or failure of their operation.

+## Portal Nodes
+In a metadata tree, we store a default metadata tree in the internal sqlite database to be reused in every swarm instance.
+However, we want to allow every swarm to be able to add onto the memory and action space as needed.
+This means the internal nodes need to somehow allow a connection to external nodes, by storing in their children_ids an external node.

+We could simply copy the entire metadata tree for each node but this would be wasteful as the internal metadata tree is meant to be immutable.